 The Charlotte Mason method is truly an amazing way to homeschool, but its genius is clouded by too much information.
 If you are like me, you don’t have the time nor the inclination to swim through a sea of impressions.
 You need a summary, and then you need someone to tell you point-blank how you are supposed to put these wonderful, fuzzy ideas into practical, down-where-the-diapers-are-changed terms.
+You need Charlotte Mason for REAL moms.

 Actually, when I first heard of Charlotte Mason I was knee-deep in diaper changing.
 It was 1995 and I had eight children, the oldest just twelve.
 I had been using a boxed curriculum and the workbook pages were like slavery with me as the slave driver.
 Daily “school” resembled a WWE smack-down.